dreamerHarshit/linux-server-1/README.md

  ```
 sudo nano /var/www/item-catalog/app.wsgi
 ```
-add following lines to the file and save.
+add the following lines to the file and save the file.
 ```
 #!/usr/bin/python
 import sys